qwertie/ecsharp/lemp/index.md

 ---
 ## Introduction ##

 LeMP is a new open-source LISP-style macro processor for C#, comparable to [sweet.js](http://sweetjs.org/) for Javascript.
 Are you a good developer, but reluctant to "buy into" commercial tools such as PostSharp to enhance your productivity?
-If so, LeMP — a preprocessor built on a parser called Enhanced C# — can make you more productive.
+If so, the occasional use of LeMP — a preprocessor built on a parser called Enhanced C# — might make you more productive.

 Design patterns are a valuable conceptual tool for developers, but some of them - especially complex ones like the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern), or ones that require lots of boilerplate like [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern) - arguably demonstrate that the language being used isn't powerful enough.
 When used in conventional languages, many design patterns can _only_ work by convention and _cannot_ be encapsulated in a library or component, so they involve repetition and thus violate the DRY principle (don't repeat yourself).